RVeer16/python_gambling_game/README.md

 - Type 0 to quit anytime

 ## How it's rigged
-Win chance is 1/3 but loss chance is 2/3.
+-Win chance is 1/3 but loss chance is 2/3.

-On average you will win once(3x your money) and lose twice(half it) This will give you 25% loss(3/4)
+-On average you will win once(3x your money) and lose twice(half it) -This will give you 25% loss(3/4)

-Long term you will always lose.
+-Long term you will always lose.
 Intentional design.